Our Best Zero Waste Swaps

 As of now, there doesn’t seem to be a clear and effective zero waste alternative for contact solution, but try to buy more sustainable saline solutions like Clear Conscience.

-Make your own deodorant from home – recipes here!
+Make your own deodorant from home – recipe here!

 Make your own skin cream at home.

 Try making your own facial scrubs at home with baking soda, cornmeal, rose almond, oatmeal, azuki bean, milk and honey, banana, honey sugar, pumpkin, or greens.

 Instead of using regular floss, which is mostly made of plastic and coated in the same material they use to coat teflon pads, try completely plastic-free silk floss.
 Or use a water pik.